 Sign up for the free printable idea sheet for active vs passive language learning.

-When bilingual parents talk about how their kids are rebelling against the home language (internal link), the very first thing I tell them to do is to pull out some board games and schedule time to play them each day as a family.
+When bilingual parents talk about how their kids are rebelling against the home language, the very first thing I tell them to do is to pull out some board games and schedule a time to play them each day as a family.

 Board games are full of vocabulary too- every game board is full of images, colors, and numbers used over and over again to play.
 This equals kids learning without even realizing it.

 And finally, children take language risks when they feel safe- and in general, sitting around the family dinner table with loved ones is a comfortable space for kids to try out new words and pronunciations.

 Advice For Using Games In Spanish With Your Children